ioccc-src/winner/2020/giles/README.md

 ```

 If the script [try.sh](try.sh) did not play a WAV file, it means you do not have
-SoX installed; see [FAQ 3.10: How do I compile and use an IOCCC winner that
+SoX installed; see [FAQ 3.10: How do I compile and use an IOCCC entry that
-requires sound?](/faq.md#faq3_10)).
+requires sound?](../../faq.html#sox)).
 In this case install it and try it again or
 play the files `jenny.wav` and `ioccc28.wav` in a program that can play WAV
 files.